Harshit Singh

 Affiliation

-Research Assistant, New York University Abu Dhabi (May 2025 - Present)
+Research Associate, New York University Abu Dhabi (May 2025 - Present)

 I am a Research Assistant at NYU Abu Dhabi, working on a randomized controlled trial (RCT) that studies employment outcomes and job search behavior.